-E mail: st.patricks.primary@schools.sunderland.gov.uk Website: www.stpatricksryhope.co.uk The Staff and I would like to welcome you to St Patrick's Catholic Primary School.
+E mail: office@stpatricksryhope.co.uk Website: www.stpatricksryhope.co.uk We would like to welcome you to St Patrick's Catholic Primary School.
 Our school is situated in the village of Ryhope in Sunderland.
-We are a small, friendly school with currently 127 pupils on roll.
+We are a small, friendly school with currently 134 pupils on roll.
 At St Patrick's we strive to give every child the opportunity to develop their full potential and to be the best they can be.
 The Catholic faith and Gospel values underpin all that we seek to achieve at St Patrick's, whilst at the same time, embracing and celebrating a variety of other faiths and cultures.